-The main data-types that STEx port identifies are • ---------- ------------ ----------- --------------------- ---
+The main data-types that STExport identifies are main data-t ypes that S' TExport id lentifies are -- ------------- -------------- ------------ ---------------

-, that BTExport identifies are Byte-Type: STExport assumes that character information is stored in byte-type fields.
+The main data (spes that stExport identifies are Byte-Type: STExport assumes that character information is stored in byte-type fields.
 By default, all byte-type fields are surrounded by quotes and trailing spaces are removed.
 Numeric-Type: The numeric data-types are integer, logical, floating-point, packed, and display.
 STExport converts the internal representation of each data-type into a string of ASCII digits.
 By default, all numeric-type fields have a leading sign and are variable length.
 Where appropriate, numeric-type fields are converted with a decimal point.
 Floating-Type: All commands that affect numeric-type fields also affect floating-type fields.
 In addition, you can use the Floating command to specify the format and decimal places for floating-type fields (i.e., Classic or IEEE floating-point numbers).